Jem212Mac/the-crafty-quilt-company/README.md

 ## UX Design

-The target audience for the site is anyone that loves colourful, handmade patchwork quilts and either wants to but them, or make them.
+The target audience for the site is anyone that loves colourful, handmade, patchwork quilts and either wants to but them, or make them.
 Since most of the products would be very colourful and bright, I wanted to make sure that the backdrop for the product images would be relatively plain and uncluttered in order to show the products in their full glory.
 I did not want the backdrop to distract the customer's attention away from the stunningly colourful and bright products.
-Therfore I chose a fairly simple colour scheme of mostly black and white with a small flourishes of colour in 'english violet':
+Therfore I chose a fairly simple colour scheme of mostly black and white with small flourishes of colour in 'english violet':

 ![Color Scheme](documentation/colour_scheme.png)

 In terms of typography, I chose to use only one font style (Lato).
-This is a relatively plain but stylish font that would be easy to read and not distract the consumer from the brightly coloured and fancy products.
+This is a relatively plain, but stylish, font that would be easy to read and not distract the consumer from the brightly coloured and fancy products.

 ![Typography](documentation/lato.png)